locationtech/geomesa/docs/tutorials/geomesa-feature-level-visibility.rst

 Feature Level Visibility & Security
 ===================================

-Feature visibility is a new and important feature recently supported by GeoMesa.
-Accumulo has support for cell-level visibility built-in, and in recent versions of GeoMesa, support was added to utilize these visibility markings and enhance data security.
-From the Accumulo user
-guide:
+GeoMesa supports security on a per-feature level, leveraging Accumulo's support for built-in cell-level visibility.
+This allows data to be filtered on a granular level for different users.
+From the Accumulo user guide:

     Accumulo extends the BigTable data model to implement a security mechanism known as cell-level security.
 Every key-value pair has its